nus-cs2103-AY2223S2/tp/docs/team/jxleejiaxin.md

 - **Enhancements to existing features**:

   - Added Status field to Person class and updating JsonAdaptedPerson.
-  - Update JsonAdaptedPerson for all subsequent fields added.
+  - Updated JsonAdaptedPerson for all subsequent fields added (interview date, applied date)
   - Improve find command to find based on note prefix (adapted to skill command)

 - **Documentation**: